 1. What should we bring to our appointment?

-At Tampa Bay Veterinary Dentistry, we try to make the entire referral process as seamless as possible.
+At The Pet Dentist, we try to make the entire referral process as seamless as possible.
 In doing so, we prefer to know as much as possible about the past medical history of your pet so we can tailor medications and treatments for each individual.
 It is extremely helpful if, prior to the initial exam appointment, to have medical records for the last year, as well as recent laboratory results faxed to us.
 We require bloodwork (complete blood count and chemistry profile) to be within the last two months if there are no major medical problems, and within one week if there are medical problems.
 The entire examination/treatment process can be facilitated by having this bloodword done at your referring veterinarian and either faxed, mailed, or brought with you to the appointment.
 Other diagnostic tests may also be recommended, depending on any other medical conditions.
 Chest x-rays, abdominal x-rays, urinalysis, heart ultrasound, blood glucose measurement, electrocardiogram, or other tests may be deemed necessary, and may be done by your referring veterinarian or may be available here prior to any treatment.
-If your pet is diabetic, we prefer that you withhold the morning dose of insulin and feeding.
-Please bring your insulin with you to our appointment with an unused insulin syringe.
-We then will take a blood glucose measurement prior to any treatment and again just after and dose the insulin accordingly once awake enough for a small meal.
+If your pet is diabetic, please call the office where you have an appointment to discuss the plan for the morning dose of insulin and feeding.
+Please bring your insulin with you to your appointment with an unused insulin syringe.
+We will measure the blood glucose at the beginning and end of the treatment procedure and dose the insulin accordingly, if indicated..

 - Copies of medical records from the referring veterinarian

 - Copies of reports from any other recent diagnostic tests

 - Insulin with syringe if your pet is diabetic

 - fill out and fax a Client Information Form to our office (click here to get the Client Information Form)

 2. Is anesthesia necessary for dental procedures on my pet?